lincity-ng/lincity-ng/README.md

 that is incompatible with the script.
 To fix this, fire up a compatible version of LinCity-NG (2.12.x recommended, but prior versions may work if "binary saving" and "seed saving" are disabled), and load then save your game.
-Once you do this, then the recently-saved game should work with the script.
+Once you do this, the recently-saved game should work with the script.

 After using the script to convert your game, upon loading it with version 2.13.x, you should not see any warnings in the console -- particularly warnings about unexpected elements.
 If you see any warnings, then please [report the issue](https://github.com/lincity-ng/lincity-ng/issues/new) and include the file you were trying to load.
+Such warnings could be indicative of critical errors in the conversion script.

 ## Contact